dbmcclain/Astronomy/README.md

 **deg** _degs => ang_
 - 360 deg = 1 turn.
 - `(to-turns (deg 90)) => 0.25`
 - 1 deg ≈ the angular size of an American quarter dollar coin, or 1 Euro coin, viewed from a distance of 4.5 feet.
 About the same size as the width of your thumb on an outstretched arm.
+Also about twice the size of the Moon and the Sun.

 **arcmin** _arcmins => ang_
 - 60 arcmin = 1 deg.